discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 This is a collection of common issues and recommended solutions.

 Didn't find an answer?
-Try asking in [our discord server](https://discord.gg/0hMr4ce0tIl3SLv5)
+Try asking in [our Discord server](https://discord.gg/0hMr4ce0tIl3SLv5)

 -----------------